AristiPap/Adversarial_ML_Research/README.md

 ### TODO
 - [ ] Optimize code ,check the accuracy and success rate of our attacks if we add bias
-- [ ] Further research on defence methods and work on improving existing version of defence algorithm in the theis code
+- [ ] Further research on defence methods and work on improving existing version of defence algorithm in the thesis code

 ## Links:
 - Thesis Publication: https://pergamos.lib.uoa.gr/uoa/dl/frontend/el/browse/3232946